posted May 09, 2022

-This Brisket Rub is a beautiful salt and pepper based rub that has 4 added seasonings to bring out the richness of the beef while amplifying the overall flavor of your perfectly smoked brisket.
+This brisket rub is a beautiful salt and pepper-based rub that has 4 added seasonings to bring out the richness of the brisket while amplifying the overall flavor of your perfectly smoked brisket.
+I’m not kidding when I say it is the best brisket rub around!
+If you’re looking for a rub for smoking a Texas-style brisket, this is the one!

 Smoked Brisket Rub